getmango/mango-plugins/plugins/mangadex/README.md

 This is the official Mango plugin for [MangaDex](https://mangadex.org/).

+If you are looking for the v1 version of this plugin (deprecated), check out commit f045ecd5752823f100baf4f298d89f2f99237cd4.

 ### Configuration

 Under the `settings` field in `info.json`, you can customize the following values: